vivocha/appointments-scheduler-docs/README.md

 ### Get Appointment Types (get-appointment-types)

-This block reads the Calendar linked to the current Campaign, and saves in the configured `temp.<tempName>` context property a list of strings containing the Appointment Types names, as defined in the Calendar.
-Then, the returned list of strings can be used to let customer choose a type of Appointment to book.
+This block reads the Calendar linked to the current Campaign, and saves in the configured `temp.<tempName>` context property an array of strings containing the Appointment Types names, as defined in the Calendar.
+If `tempName` is not configured, the list of Appointment Types names is saved in `temp.appointmentTypes` context property.
+Then, the returned list of strings can be used to let customers choose a type of Appointment to book.

 ### Get Availabilities (get-availabilities)

 This block, given the Calendar configured in the current Campaign and its configuration, computes all the available time slots for a particular Appointment Type, saving them in the configured `temp.<tempName>` context property.
+If `tempName` is not configured, the computed availabilities are saved in `temp.availabilities` context property.

 The other block settings to configure are the following: